 - Children and young people’s (paediatrics urgent and emergency) services and special care baby units.

-This period of consultation will include a series of public events and a range of ways for local people to get involved, find out more about the issues under consideration and to give their views.
+The consultation period included a range of activities for people to find out more about the issues under consideration and to give their views.
 This included a series of public events, focus groups, and surveys.

-Local NHS clinical leaders will explain the challenges around the way these services are currently being delivered, the different ways local doctors, nurses and hospital-based therapy staff think these services could be provided both now and in the future, and to listen to public feedback about these different proposals.
+Local NHS clinical leaders explained the challenges around the way these services are currently being delivered, the different ways local doctors, nurses and hospital-based therapy staff think these services could be provided both now and in the future, and listened to public feedback about these different proposals.